nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-211.3 A comfortable home - A healthy living

-The housing issue in Sri Lanka, particularly in urban areas, has become increasingly

-severe, especially for low-income families.
-In Colombo alone, approximately 65,000

-homes in low-income settlements are spread across 1,000 acres.
-Residents in these areas

-have been largely neglected by previous governments and suffer from a lack of basic

-amenities such as water, electricity, sanitation, and clean air.
-While other urban residents

-can build, buy, or rent homes, varying income levels make these options challenging for

-many.
-Government employees, in particular, struggle with the high cost of rent, as their

-incomes are often insufficient to cover these expenses.
+The housing issue in Sri Lanka, particularly in urban areas, has become increasingly severe, especially for low-income families.
+In Colombo alone, approximately 65,000 homes in low-income settlements are spread across 1,000 acres.
+Residents in these areas have been largely neglected by previous governments and suffer from a lack of basic amenities such as water, electricity, sanitation, and clean air.
+While other urban residents can build, buy, or rent homes, varying income levels make these options challenging for many.
+Government employees, in particular, struggle with the high cost of rent, as their incomes are often insufficient to cover these expenses.

-Rural housing issues also persist, although they have received less attention from the

-government.
-Even when families own land, they face problems such as unclear land

-ownership, poor locations, lack of access roads, high costs of building materials, and

-unstable income levels, making it difficult to construct or maintain homes.
+Rural housing issues also persist, although they have received less attention from the government.
+Even when families own land, they face problems such as unclear land ownership, poor locations, lack of access roads, high costs of building materials, and unstable income levels, making it difficult to construct or maintain homes.
 Approximately

 2% of Sri Lanka’s rural population lives in estate housing, primarily in the Central, Uva,

 Sabaragamuwa, and Southern Provinces.
-Most of these estate worker communities reside

-in overcrowded line houses with minimal facilities.
-Significant social issues arise as the

-number of households within these communities increases.
-Despite having land, the low

-incomes of these families prevent them from building adequate homes, forcing them to

-live under extremely poor conditions.
+Most of these estate worker communities reside in overcrowded line houses with minimal facilities.
+Significant social issues arise as the number of households within these communities increases.
+Despite having land, the low incomes of these families prevent them from building adequate homes, forcing them to live under extremely poor conditions.

-Our goal is to construct multi-story housing complexes wherever possible, efficiently

-managing the limited land available and addressing the needs of the people.
+Our goal is to construct multi-story housing complexes wherever possible, efficiently managing the limited land available and addressing the needs of the people.

 #### Principles